rahul1947/LP4-PERT-Enumeration-of-Topological-Orders/README.txt

    4. LC(u): Latest Completion Time for each node

    /**
-   * Implements PERT Algorithm by computing all the necessary Outputs.
+   * Implement PERT algorithm by computing all the necessary output values.
    * Run PERT algorithm on graph g.
 Assume that vertex 1 is s and vertex n is t.
-   * You might need to add edges from s to all vertices and from all vertices to t.
+   * You need to add edges from s to all vertices and from all vertices to t.
    */
    public static PERT pert(Graph g, int[] duration) {...}